-All motorcycles for 85 cc Speedway must function on unleaded petrol with a maximum lead content of 0.005 g/l and a maximum MON of 90 (see also Art.
-01.63 for full specifications).
+All motorcycles for 85 cc Speedway must function on unleaded petrol with a maximum lead content of 0.005 g/l and a maximum MON of 90 (see also FIM Fuels Regulation Track Racing (Art.
+01.63) for full specifications available on www.fim-moto.com).

-Water-cooled engines must use a closed circuit cooling system.
+Water-cooled engines must use a closed-circuit cooling system.
 Coolant may be carried in the frame.